blog single gear

 Our Approach

 In SAP Cloud Platform we use the open source MultiApps project, which has been proposed to the Cloud Foundry community as an incubating project.
-It enables you to package all of your software archives with the same lifecycle into one bundle (called MTA) and deploy it as a single entity.
-This provides you with the consistency you need and even more – a declarative approach for describing your dependencies.
+MultiApps enables you to package all of your software archives with the same lifecycle into one bundle called a Multi-Target Application (MTA) and deploy it as a single entity.
+This provides you with the consistency you need and even more — a declarative approach for describing your dependencies.

 You can tune-up an MTA to take care of the deployment and timing order of your application’s components; also, it can delete any non-relevant artifacts from your new version.
 MTAs provide you with a ton of enterprise qualities such as version evolution policies, logging and auditability, recoverability of multistep operations, and much more.

-All one should do in MTA is to define a deployment descriptor (in the format of a yaml file) and pack it together with deployment artifacts.
-In that very same file one can describe the whole application and its dependencies.
+All one should do in a Multi-Target Application is define a deployment descriptor (in the format of a yaml file) and pack it together with deployment artifacts.
+In that very same file, one can describe the whole application and its dependencies.

-In MTA the different components of the application are described as “modules” and all external dependencies are called “resources.”
+In an MTA, the different components of the application are described as “modules” and all external dependencies are called “resources.”

 How to use it